Skip to main content

 Municipal Budget – Most municipalities fund highway garages and public works buildings through annual municipal budgets or reserve funds.

-USDA Rural Development Community Facilities Direct Loan and Grant Program – Provides affordable funding to develop essential community facilities in rural areas.
-Examples of essential community facilities include health care facilities; public facilities; community support services; public safety services; educational services such as museums, libraries; private schools; utility services such as telemedicine or distance learning equipment; and local food systems.
+USDA Rural Development Community Facilities Direct Loan and Grant Program Provides affordable funding to develop essential community facilities in rural areas.
+Examples of essential community facilities include health care facilities; public facilities; community support services; public safety services; educational services such as museums and libraries; private schools; utility services such as telemedicine or distance learning equipment; and local food systems.

-Awards range from 0% grant/100% loan ratio to 75% grant/25% loan ratio based on a community’s Median Household Income, which is available on the program website.
-Income information was updated in 2023 to reflect 2020 Census information.
-This changed grant eligibility for many Vermont communities.
+Awards range from a 0% grant to up to a 75% grant based on a community’s Median Household Income, which is available on the program website.
 If a community has 15% or less grant eligibility, other loan programs may be more attractive.
 Changes in federal requirements related to Build America, Buy America and workforce requirements (Davis-Bacon wages plus apprenticeships) can increase project costs.

 Other Funding Opportunities